hannal7626/apcsa-freedom-project/blog/entry03.md

     LandmarkRow(landmark: landmarks[0])
 }
 The number in the brackets will differ depending on how many list I have.
 When I have my desired amount of list, I can manipulate the lists.

+I plan to figure how to cooperate in xcode whether that is through github or on the xcode app or seperate ide platform.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)